Lawmakers respond to Congressman Phil Roe’s retirement announcement

 Lawmakers from both Virginia and Tennessee released statements following Representative Roe’s announcement.

-From Tennessee, Senator Lamar Alexander, Republican Party Chairman Scott Golden and several fell U.S. Representatives expressed admiration for Rep. Roe and gratitude for his time spent in Congress.
+From Tennessee, Sens.
+Lamar Alexander and Marsha Blackburn, Republican Party Chairman Scott Golden and several other U.S. Representatives expressed admiration for Rep. Roe and gratitude for his time spent in Congress.

 “Phil Roe has been a champion for veterans, for students and for common sense in government.
 His background as a practicing physician has been crucial to our work to lower health care costs.
-I value his friendship and will miss his leadership in the Congress.”– United States Senator Lamar Alexander (R-Tenn)
+I value his friendship and will miss his leadership in the Congress.”Sen. Lamar Alexander (R-TN)

+“Phil Roe is a dedicated public servant who has dutifully represented East Tennesseans over the past eleven years.
+From his time in the military to practicing medicine to serving as mayor and in Congress, Dr. Roe has served our country in numerous ways.
+It has been a pleasure to serve alongside him as part of this delegation.
+I wish him a very happy retirement making memories with his wife, children and grandchildren.”Sen. Marsha Blackburn (R-TN)

 “There are few politicians that uphold the conservative principles and exhibit the leadership that Dr. Phil Roe has while serving in Congress since he was elected in 2008.
 Under his leadership of the House Committee on Veterans’ Affairs, he and President Trump made great strides to fulfill our nation’s promise to those who have served us.
 His legacy to our fighting men and women stands as a strong testament to his time in the House of Representatives.
 He will be difficult to replace as he has served both the state of Tennessee and the United States well, but I have confidence that the next Congressman from Tennessee’s 1st District will lead with the same strong conservative values that Dr. Roe has maintained throughout his tenure as a United States Representative.
 We are grateful for Dr. Roe’s service to our country and we wish him the best in this next chapter of life.”– Tennessee Republican Party Chairman Scott Golden

+“Congressman Roe has been an incredible public servant for the state of Tennessee, and he has represented his constituents with honor and integrity throughout his time in Washington D.C.
+I appreciate his tremendous passion and tireless work on behalf of our veterans and all of our citizens, and I wish Congressman Roe and his entire family the very best; he will certainly be missed.”Tenn.
+Rep. John Crawford (R-Kingsport)

-In Virginia, Senator Morgan Griffith released a statement saying he will miss Rep. Roe in the House of Representatives.
+In Virginia, Rep. Morgan Griffith released a statement saying he will miss Rep. Roe in the House of Representatives.

 Several other U.S. Representatives expressed that they will miss Representative Roe’s presence in Congress on Twitter.